Simple Ways to Keep Your Dog Happy

 Avoid fetch games on a slippery floor as it’s really not good for a dog’s joints and could well end up with a trip to the vet.

-3. Create an obstacle course if you have any Ruff and Tumble items to hand - use them to build a course.
+3. Create an obstacle course if you have any Ruff and Tumble items to hand - use them to build a course and test your dog's agility.
 Make a tunnel from a Bed Cover/Sofa Throw and chairs, or practice weaving around a pair of rolled up Drying Mitts and a Drying Coat.
 If you have a couple of our Leads, tie them to chair legs to make small jumps.
 You do not need lots of new and expensive equipment.
 Learn one obstacle at a time and reward with treats.
 Add another obstacle once the first is learnt.
 Keep the course the same every session until they have mastered it.

 4. Find the Treats